1. The basis for selecting courses

 It is important that course selection is made on the basis of preferred post-school destinations and possible future careers.
 However, selection should be realistic, and in keeping with a student’s academic ability.

 In order to achieve success in many senior school courses, students need to have demonstrated an appropriate degree of academic ability and achievement in Year 10 courses.
 Without this background, students invariably have difficulty with the course content in Years 11 and 12.
-It is essential to take note of the numerical IB MYP grades stated as recommended minimum levels of achievement in Year 10 courses at the beginning of each course outline.
+It is essential to take note of the minimum Year 10 course result prerequisites at the beginning of each course outline.

 The range of courses offered at the College gives students the opportunity to pursue their particular interests at levels appropriate to their ability.